 What is PayPal?

-Of all the eWallet options available, PayPal is probably the best known and most widely used, at least in the UK.
+Of all the eWallet options available, PayPal is probably the best-known and most widely used, at least in the UK.

 As befits a business the size of PayPal, their website is slick and efficient, with the first selection being between Personal, Business and Partners and Developers.
-Of course one of the top benefits of PayPal is that is accepted worldwide in both online and traditional business.
+Of course, one of the top benefits of PayPal is that is accepted worldwide in both online and traditional business.

-You'll also find links allowing you to sign in (if you already have an account) or to a sign up page, which will take you through the simple process of opening your account.
+You'll also find links allowing you to sign in (if you already have an account) or to a signup page, which will take you through the simple process of opening your account.

 There's a simple checking procedure, with PayPal making a small payment into your chosen account, which then allows them to make sure you're real and that your account details are correct.
-This can take a couple of days, but is usually faster.[geot country=”United Kingdom, Malta”] [/geot] [geot country=”United States, Australia, Canada, Ireland, New Zealand, Germany, Austria, Hong Kong “]
+This can take a couple of days, but is usually faster.

 Is PayPal safe?

-Online transactions are free, unless they involve transferring money between different currencies, so you should find that using PayPal won't cost you an arm and a leg.
+Online transactions are free unless they involve transferring money between different currencies, so you should find that using PayPal won't cost you an arm and a leg.

-For traders it might not be the cheapest of options, but for us consumers, PayPal is probably one of the very best payment services around.
+For traders, it might not be the cheapest of options, but for us consumers, PayPal is probably one of the very best payment services around.

-For all players who prefer using PayPal as their main deposit and withdrawals method at online casinos and bingo rooms, we have compiled a list of the top recommended online casinos and gaming sites for UK players that take PayPal.
+For all players who prefer using PayPal as their main deposit and withdrawal method at online casinos and bingo rooms, we have compiled a list of the top recommended online casinos and gaming sites for UK players that take PayPal.